codingnninja/koras/docs/documentations/utils/$render.md

 # $render utility

 $render adds `JSX-like` tags to the DOM with the `#root id` or a target `id` of a component.
-It enables JSX-like tags directly in browsers without a virtual DOM or tagged templates.
+It enables JSX-like tags directly in browsers without a virtual DOM, compilation or tagged templates.

 ```js copy
 $render(Component, props?optional);